 After ten years in the banking industry, Ms. Mason accepted a new challenge and took on the position of Administrative Assistant in the genetics department at the Children's Hospital of Eastern Ontario ("CHEO").
-After spending seven years with CHEO, she took some time off for personal reasons.
+After spending seven years with CHEO, she decided to step away in order to spend time with her young family.